 - Stomach flu hits a lot harder - one moment you feel fine and out of a sudden you get very sick.

 - Stomach flu is caused by a variety of viruses including the rotaviruses, adenovirus, astrovirus and noroviruses while the influenza flu is caused by influenza viruses.

 - Stomach flu attacks the stomach and small intestine while the influenza flu attacks the nose, throat and lungs - but sometimes also causes stomach problems.

 So a flu shot will not protect you from the stomach flu.
-The annual flu shot protects us against the influenza flu, which is very different from the stomach flu.
+The annual flu shot we get is to protects us against the influenza flu, which is a completely different ailment.